digital-brew/create-plugin/packages/block-hot-loader/README.md

 The @blockhandbook/block-hot-loader npm package is coupled with browsersync and some webpack middleware to give you live reloading for php files and Hot Module Replacement for JS and CSS files.

 Don't want to read or think through all this documentation?

-Take our FREE 6-Lesson Blazing Fast Block Development video course:
+We'll walk you through this entire setup in our FREE 6-Lesson Blazing Fast Block Development video course:
 * [Take our FREE course](https://blockhandbook.com)
 * [Follow us on Twitter](https://twitter.com/blockhandbook)